Shuunen/shuutils/README.md

 - [ ] use zod
 - [ ] add willOutputToFile option to the logger
 - [ ] re-enable useTopLevelRegex in biome
-- [ ] when available, add bun coverage line exclusions and enable thresholds to ensure coverage is not decreasing

 ## Thanks